geloasacode/DevOpsForPollingWebApp/README.md

 ## Steps to Run the Application

 1. **Pull the Image from ECR:**
-   Run the following command to authenticate Docker with your ECR registry and pull the docker image:
+   Run the following command to pull the docker image:

    ```bash
    docker pull public.ecr.aws/d7s2f1j0/flask-polling-app:latest